 How NOT to be a PA Sellout: The Physician Assistant Vocation

 So many PAs I meet are unsatisfied with their careers.
-I have met many a mid-level practitioner who has become entangled in a web of profit driven, incentivized by the numbers healthcare.
-They have forgotten why they became a PA, to begin with.
-We all become PAs with a great desire to help people, but it often doesn’t end […]
+I have met many a PA or NP who has become entangled in a web of profit-driven, incentivized-by-the-numbers healthcare.
+They have forgotten why they became a physician associate (PA) to begin with.
+We all become PAs with a great desire to help people, but it […]

 Haiti Medical Mission Trip: Settling In, Resetting my Clock and Resetting my World View